pra-navi/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all persons using the `listPerson` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `deletePerson 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted contact shown in the result display.

-   1. Test case: `delete 0`<br>
+   3. Test case: `deletePerson` <br>
       Expected: No person is deleted.
+Error details shown in the result display.

+   4. Other incorrect deletePerson commands to try: `deletePerson 0`, `deletePerson -5`, `deletePerson x` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Deleting a task

+1. Deleting a task while all the tasks are being shown

+   1. Prerequisites: List all tasks using the `listTask` command.
+Multiple tasks in the list.

+   2. Test case: `deleteTask 1`<br>
+      Expected: First task is deleted from the list.
+Details of the deleted task shown in the result display.

+   3. Test case: `deleteTask` <br>
+      Expected: No task is deleted.
+Error details shown in the result display.

+   4. Other incorrect deleteTask commands to try: `deleteTask 0`, `deleteTask -5`, `deleteTask x` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Adding tag(s) to a person

+1. Adding a tag to a person with multiple tags

+   1. Prerequisites: List all persons using the `listPerson` command.
+Multiple persons in the list.

+   2. Test case: `addTagPerson 1 t/caterer`<br>
+      Expected: Tag is added to the first person in the list.
+Details of the person shown in the result display.

+   3. Test case: `addTagPerson 1 t/caterer` followed by `addTagPerson 1 t/caterer t/summer`<br>
+      Expected: Tag is added to the first person in the list.
+When the second command is run, `summer` is dded to the first person in the list but `caterer` is not added as a duplicate.
+Instead `caterer` is returned to the result display to already exist for the first person.

+   4. Test case: `addTagPerson`<br>
+      Expected: No tag is added to the first person in the list.
+Error details shown in the result display.

+   5. Other incorrect addTagPerson commands to try: `addTagPerson 1`, `addTagPerson 1 t/`, `addTagPerson x t/caterer` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Adding tag(s) to a task

+1. Adding a tag to a task with multiple tags

+   1. Prerequisites: List all tasks using the `listTask` command.
+Multiple tasks in the list.

+   2. Test case: `addTagTask 1 t/finance`<br>
+      Expected: Tag is added to the first task in the list.
+Details of the task shown in the result display.

+   3. Test case: `addTagTask 1 t/finance` followed by `addTagTask 1 t/finance t/class`<br>
+      Expected: Tag is added to the first task in the list.
+When the second command is run, `class` is added to the first task in the list but `finance` is not added as a duplicate.
+Instead `finance` is returned to the result display to already exist for the first task.

+   4. Test case: `addTagTask`<br>
-Error details shown in the status message.
-Status bar remains the same.
+      Expected: No tag is added to the first task in the list.
+Error details shown in the result display.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   5. Other incorrect addTagTask commands to try: `addTagTask 1`, `addTagTask 1 t/`, `addTagTask x t/finance` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_